Max-Product Belief Propagation for Linear Programming: Applications to Combinatorial Optimization: Applications of Theorem

-For the above GM \eqref{gm:shortestpath}, one can easily check Conditions {\em C2, C3} of Theorem \ref{thm:main} hold and derive the following corollary whose formal proof is presented in Section \ref{apdx:shortestpath}. \begin{corollary} If the shortest path from $s$ to $t$, i.e., the solution of the shortest path LP \eqref{lp:shortestpath}, is unique, then the max-product BP on GM \eqref{gm:shortestpath} converges to it. \end{corollary} The uniqueness condition in the above corollary is easy to guarantee by adding small random noises to edge weights.
+For the above GM \eqref{gm:shortestpath}, one can easily check that Condition {\em C2} of Theorem \ref{thm:main} and the condition of Lemma \ref{lem:c3} hold.
+This directly leads to the following corollary. \begin{corollary} If the shortest path from $s$ to $t$, i.e., the solution of the shortest path LP \eqref{lp:shortestpath}, is unique, then the max-product BP on GM \eqref{gm:shortestpath} converges in $O(w_{\max}|E|^{2.5}/\rho)$ iterations. \end{corollary} The uniqueness condition in the above corollary is easy to guarantee by adding small random noises to edge weights.